2020-2021 Education Budget Testimony

 February 11, 2020

-A promising future for our children, families, communities and our economy depends on whether our schools are providing a quality education to the state’s children.
-The state’s Catholic schools continue their tradition, going back for more than 200 years, of providing an outstanding education to thousands of our state’s children, many of whom are not Catholic.
+Going back more than 200 years, the state’s Catholic schools continue their tradition of providing an outstanding education to thousands of our state’s children, many of whom are not Catholic, extending them a promising future for their families, communities and the economy.
 Especially in our inner cities, Catholic schools continue to help bring children out of poverty.
 Parents, however, are finding it increasingly difficult to shoulder the dual burden of taxes to support public schools while paying tuition to support the education of their own children.
 The decline in enrollment and the resulting closing of Catholic schools over the decades is no surprise.
 Little attention, however, has been paid to the added cost to taxpayers.

 While the Catholic Bishops are continuously forced to make the extraordinarily difficult decisions to close Catholic schools, it must be noted that no Catholic school has closed due to academic failure.
 This is something that cannot be said about either traditional public or charter schools.
 Nor have our schools been closed due to lack of desire on the part of parents to enroll their children.
 The loss of Catholic schools in New York State comes down entirely to the rising costs and the inability of parents to pay the increasing tuition needed to meet those costs.
 This has been a tragedy for the state, for the parents of those children who are enrolled and those who wish they could be, and for the children themselves.